Quick facts at a glance

 Cutting Costs Without Sacrificing Dignity

-Joining mutual-aid societies (kōreisha seikatsu kyōdō-kumiai), pre-arranging a simple one-day funeral, or opting for direct cremation can reduce the bill by 30-50 percent.
+Joining mutual-aid societies (kōreisha seikatsu kyōdō-kumiai), pre-arranging a simple one-day funeral, or opting for direct cremation can reduce the bill by 30-50%.

 Planning a Funeral in Japan as a Foreigner

-Japan’s meticulous bureaucracy can feel daunting under emotional strain, yet English-speaking funeral directors now specialise in supporting international families.
+Japan’s meticulous bureaucracy can feel daunting at the best of times, let alone when you are under tremendous emotional strain.
+Today, however, there are English-speaking funeral directors who specialize in supporting international families.

 Choosing a Funeral Home or Temple

-Ask whether the venue offers bilingual staff, refrigeration (important if overseas relatives are arriving), and flexible religious options.
+Ask whether the venue offers bilingual staff, refrigeration (important if relatives are arriving from overseas), and flexible religious options.
 Urban areas like Tokyo, Osaka and Yokohama have dedicated expat-friendly halls.

 Paperwork and Permits